truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 ##### IAM + RBAC

 With GKE, instead of having 2 authentications system, RBAC and IAM, IAM and RBAC are integrated together.
-To authenticate to a GKE cluser, use the command:
+To authenticate to a GKE cluster, use the command:
 ```shell script
 gcloud container clusters get-credentials quiz-cluster --zone us-central1-b --project <Project-ID>
 ```